Web App Deployment Overview

 - One-click deployment directly from Xojo

-- Support for SFTP
+- SFTP support

-- Unlimited app deployments (memory permitting)
+- Unlimited app deployments (CPU, disk space and memory permitting)

 Refer to the Xojo Cloud topic for more information.